carmenmckie/Flourish/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Flourish is a proof-of-concept video game designed and developed for children with Autism Spectrum Disorder.
+The current version is a prototype which will now be further developed into a minimum viable product.

 ### Built With